pawurb/Locker/README.md

 )
 ```

 This function is used to configure a deposit without a minimum expected price for a specific token.
-It means that token will can released only after the configured time period has passed.
+It means that token will be released only after the configured time period has passed.

 **Arguments:**